-- specifications included in or provided with it except as necessary to prepare an FPP as requested by ERA. - j) Neither ERA nor any of ERA Parties will have any liability whatsoever to you, the Proponent or any project partners, or any of them, in connection with this FPP Stage or any FPP prepared in response to it. - k) You, the Proponent and any project partners will not make a claim against CCEMC, CCEMC operating as ERA or ERA Parties for any reason whatsoever or howsoever relating to this FPP Stage.
+- specifications included in or provided with it except as necessary to prepare an FPP as requested by ERA. - j) Neither ERA nor any of ERA Parties will have any liability whatsoever to you, the Applicant or any project partners, or any of them, in connection with the preparation of this FPP. - k) You, the Applicant and any project partners will not make a claim against CCEMC, CCEMC operating as ERA or ERA Parties for any reason whatsoever or howsoever relating to this FPP Stage.
 You are undertaking the expenditures required to prepare and submit an FPP entirely at your own risk, and you waive any right and release ERA and ERA Parties from any demands, liability, claim or recovery for costs, expenses, or damages incurred whatsoever or howsoever arising out of or relating to this FPP Stage or any FPP prepared in response to it, whether such right or claim arises in contract, negligence or otherwise. - I) ERA takes no responsibility for the accuracy of the information supplied during this FPP Stage process by ERA or ERA Parties.